Gotchas¶

 Help!
 I Get HTTP 403 Forbidden¶

-There are two common problems that cause django-twilio
+There are two common problems that cause django-twilio to return HTTP 403

 errors in your views: